rouyang2017/SISSO/README.md

 About
 -------------
-SISSO was created at FHI by Runhai Ouyang who moved to Shanghai University in 2019.
+The SISSO code was created at FHI by Runhai Ouyang who moved to Shanghai University in 2019.
 Please feel free to contact Runhai Ouyang (rouyang@shu.edu.cn) or open issues in the Github in case of any problems/comments/suggestions in using the code.